 Our key mission is to expand and strengthen the Bitcoin network's critical infrastructure.
-As of July 31, 2023, we operated approximately 76,322 miners, with an aggregate hashrate capacity of approximately 7.8 EH/s, deploying approximately 253 MW of electricity, of which we owned approximately 66,397 miners, with an aggregate hashrate capacity of approximately 6.8 EH/s, deploying approximately 222 MW of electricity.
+As of October 31, 2023, we operated approximately 80,500 miners, with an aggregate hashrate capacity of approximately 8.2 EH/s, deploying approximately 267 MW of electricity, of which we owned approximately 70,500 miners, with an aggregate hashrate capacity of approximately 7.2 EH/s, deploying approximately 236 MW of electricity.

 We operate four bitcoin mining data centers in Texas, including one wholly-owned and three partially-owned data centers acquired through investments in joint ventures.
 Our largest data center is our Odessa data center (the "Odessa Facility"), which is our wholly-owned 207 MW facility located in Odessa, Texas.
 We also operate our Alborz data center (the "Alborz Facility"), which is located near Happy, Texas and is partially-owned through a joint venture with WindHQ LLC ("WindHQ").
 Our Bear data center (the "Bear Facility") and our Chief data center (the "Chief Facility") are both located near Andrews, Texas and are also partially-owned through separate joint ventures with WindHQ.
 We have a 49% membership interest in Alborz LLC, Bear LLC and Chief LLC, which own the Alborz Facility, the Bear Facility and the Chief Facility, respectively.
-By the end of the third quarter 2023, we anticipate operating approximately 80,500 miners, capable of generating approximately 8.2 EH/s across our sites, of which we will own approximately 70,500 miners, representing approximately 7.2 EH/s.